 Allen & Overy has recently opened up offices in Jakarta and Vietnam.
 Clifford Chance is bullish on China, the Middle East, and Brazil.
 And while the large number of Western firms moving into China has led to lower fees due to competition, China is still a hugely important and growing market for American and British law firms.

-For law firms conducting business in multiple regions, legal translation can present different challenges related to cost and efficiency.
+No matter how you look at it law firms conducting business in multiple regions will require professional legal translation.
+Legal translation can present different challenges related to cost and efficiency.
 For high volumes of translation work, options including machine translation, online sifting, and document review should all be considered.
 Overcoming those challenges requires the right mix of technological and human support, and the right translation company to help guide you through the process.